We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sleep regression refers to a baby who seems to “regress” in sleep habits.
 They might wake up more often at night, or resist sleep all together.
 Most commonly, babies do a bit of both.

 When it comes to how a baby’s sleep habits change over the first year of life, sleep regression might not be the best term.
-Instead, it might be more appropriate to think of it as "sleep development."
-A baby's sleep patterns naturally change over the first year of life as they grow, their brain changes, and habits form.
+Instead, it might be more appropriate to think of it as “sleep development.”
+A baby’s sleep patterns

 The American Academy of Pediatrics (AAP) explains that for the first month or two of life, there’s no rhyme or reason to an infant’s sleep patterns.
 They’re adjusting to life outside of the womb.